What are the Top Tourist Attractions to Visit in Incheon, South Korea?

-This 18 kilometers strip links the Han River with the Yellow Sea via Seo-gu district in Incheon to Gangseo-gu in Seoul.
-It is first-ever Korea’s inland waterway and offers a very unique experience even by a canal standard.
+This 18 kilometers strip links the Han River with the Yellow Sea via the Seo-gu district in Incheon to Gangseo-gu in Seoul.
+It is first-ever Korea’s inland waterway and offers a unique experience even by a canal standard.

 Along the waterway, you will be able to see some impressive features such as an artificial Ara Waterfall as well as an inspiring AraMaru Skywalk Bridge.

 To learn about the past of Incheon, book yourself into this riveting museum in Songhyun Park, Dong-gu District.
 Inside the museum, you will discover exciting facts about the moon village (Dordogne), a government-designated settlement for low-income people who migrated from the hilltops between the 1960s and 1970s.